MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 }
 ```

 Your code should preform the commands in this dictionary.
-You should try to stop the command from running if it runs 0.
+You should try to stop the command from running if it the value is 0.

 ## Exercise 3.2